PetrLaskevic/MSoC/readme.md

 # To clone:
 The project uses git submodules, so `git clone` alone will not work.
 It needs a `--recurse-submodules` flag.

+# To run the SvelteKit frontend with the graph text generator:
+1. `npm install`
+2. `npm run dev`

-# To run the call graph Mermaid text generator:
+# To run the call graph Mermaid text generator ONLY (without frontend):
 1. Go to the `codeScanner` folder
 2. Run: `npm ci`
 3. Run: `npx tsx main.ts`